Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 We present $\color{goldenrod}{SPHINX}$, a versatile multi-modal large language model (MLLM) with a mixer of training tasks, data domains, and visual embeddings.

-- **Task Mix.** For all-purpose capabilities, we mix a variety of vision-language tasks for mutual improvement: VQA, REC, REG, OCR, etc.
+- **Task Mix.** For all-purpose capabilities, we mix a variety of vision-language tasks for mutual improvement: VQA, REC, REG, OCR, DET, POSE, REL DET, T2I, etc.

 - **Embedding Mix.** We capture robust visual representations by fusing distinct visual architectures, pre-training, and granularity.